lsst/survey-strategy_lsst_io/progress/index.rst

 Following the handover from the Construction Project in late October 2025, Rubin Observatory was in a period of early operations optimization known colloquially as "Pre-LSST".
-Observations during this period, October 2025 to June 2026, have been a mixture of intensive engineering time and Feature Based Scheduler (FBS) driven "Pre-LSST" observations.
+Observations during this period, October 2025 to June 2026, were a mixture of intensive engineering time and Feature Based Scheduler (FBS) driven "Pre-LSST" observations.